kramire/running-log/README.md

 ### To Start
 Begin by starting MongoDB.
 For Mac users, this can be done by running `brew services start mongodb`.

 To start the backend, navigate to the server folder and run `nodemon index.js`.
-If the server has successfully started, a console log will appear in the terminal stating `Listening on port...`.
+If the server has successfully started, a console log will appear in the terminal stating "Listening on port...".

 To start the frontend, navigate to the client folder and run `npm start`.
 This will build the React app, and open it in the browser.